doctest/doctest/doc/markdown/roadmap.md

     - time constraints?
     - run X times (should also multiply with the global test run times)
     - !!! and think about how these will be accessed and filtered from the command line
+- time stuff
+    - reporting running time of tests
+    - count a test case as failed if it exceeds X ms (but no force-killing!)
 - crash handling: signals on UNIX platforms or structured exceptions on Windows (should also have DOCTEST_CONFIG_NO_SIGNAL_CATCHING) - look at [Using a Separate Signal Stack](https://www.gnu.org/software/libc/manual/html_node/Signal-Stack.html) - and what is a core dump?
 - runtime performance
     - lazily stringify expressions - only when needed